Queen of the Black Coast

 "Queen of the Black Coast" is one of the original short stories about Conan the Cimmerian, written by American author Robert E. Howard and first published in Weird Tales magazine c.
 May 1934.
-During the pseudo-historical Hyborian Age, Conan becomes a notorious pirate plundering the coastal villages of Kush alongside Bêlit, a head-strong femme fatale.
+Set during the fictional Hyborian Age, Conan becomes a notorious pirate plundering the coastal villages of Kush alongside Bêlit, a head-strong femme fatale.

-Due to its epic scope and atypical romance, the story is an undisputed classic of Conan lore and is often cited by Howard scholars as one of his most famous tales.
+Due to its epic scope and atypical romance, this story is an undisputed classic of Conan lore and is often cited by Howard scholars as one of his most famous tales.

 Howard earned $115 selling this story to Weird Tales, and it is now in the public domain.

 Plot summary

-In an Argos port, Conan demands passage aboard a sail barge, the Argus, which is casting off for southern waters to trade beads, silks, sugar, and brass-hilted swords to the black kings of Kush.
+In an Argossean port, Conan demands passage aboard a merchant vessel, the Argus, which is casting off for southern waters to trade beads, silks, sugar, and brass-hilted swords to the black kings of Kush.
 The captain objects to his demand to travel without paying for the passage, and Conan threatens him and the crew.
 The captain agrees to let Conan stay on board, since "It would be useful to have a fighting man on the voyage".
 Gradually, Conan and the captain, Tito, become friends.
 Conan tells Tito he is fleeing the civil authorities of Argos after a court dispute in which Conan refused to betray the whereabouts of a friend to a magistrate.
 Rather than betray his friend, Conan drew his sword and killed the magistrate.
 At this point, Conan has no experience or knowledge of the sea.